-For 2017, we recorded \$7.1 million of credit related impairments in earnings, compared to \$30.4 million in 2016 and \$20.1 million in 2015.
+For 2018, we recorded \$2.8 million of credit related impairments in earnings, compared to \$7.1 million in 2017 and \$30.4 million in 2016.
+The impairment losses recorded in 2018 were primarily related to foreign currency.
 The impairment losses recorded in 2017 were primarily related to foreign currency and the liquidation of one portfolio, while the 2016 period included reductions on two asset backed securities based on information received from external investment managers and a review of cash flow projections in order to determine expected recovery values.
-See note 9, "Investment Information-Other-Than-Temporary Impairments," to our consolidated financial statements in Item 8 for additional information
+See note 8, "Investment Information-Other-Than-Temporary Impairments," to our consolidated financial statements in Item 8 for additional information.

-Equity in Net Income (Loss) of Investment Funds Accounted for Using the Equity Method.
+Equity in Net Income (Loss) of Investments Accounted for Using the Equity Method.

-We recorded \$142.3 million of equity in net income related to investment funds accounted for using the equity method for 2017, compared to \$48.5 million for 2016 and \$25.5 million for 2015.
-The increase reflected strong returns on funds invested in global equities and other strategies.
-Investment funds accounted for using the equity method totaled \$1.04 billion at December 31, 2017, compared to \$811.3 million at December 31, 2016.
-See note 9, "Investments-Equity in Net Income (Loss) of Investment Funds Accounted For Using the Equity Method," to our consolidated financial statements in Item 8 for additional information.
+We recorded \$45.6 million of equity in net income related to investments accounted for using the equity method for 2018, compared to \$142.3 million for 2017 and \$48.5 million for 2016.
+The 2017 results reflected strong returns on funds invested in global equities and other strategies.
+Investments accounted for using the equity method totaled \$1.49 billion at December 31, 2018, compared to \$1.04 billion at December 31, 2017.
+See note 8, "Investments-Equity in Net Income (Loss) of Investments Accounted For Using the Equity Method," to our consolidated financial statements in Item 8 for additional information.